Tetrakern/fictioneer-email-notifications/README.md

 ## Installation

-Same as the Fictioneer theme, the plugin is not available from the official library and needs to be installed and updated manually.
+Same as the Fictioneer theme, the plugin is not available in the official WordPress library and needs to be installed and updated manually.

 1. Download the zip file from the [latest release](https://github.com/Tetrakern/fictioneer-email-notifications/releases).
 2. In your WordPress dashboard, go to **Plugins > Add New Plugin**.